Skip to main content

 Intermediate

-Moving from a foundational understanding of to its clinical application requires a more granular look at the specific genes that govern this system.
+Moving from a foundational understanding of hormonal communication to its clinical application requires a more granular look at the specific genes that govern this system.
 Pharmacogenomics, the study of how genes affect a person’s response to drugs, provides the tools to dissect this complexity.

 When applied to hormonal therapy, it allows for a transition from population-based dosing averages to a personalized protocol informed by your unique genetic predispositions.
 This process involves examining specific genetic markers that influence hormone metabolism and receptor sensitivity, which can then be used to anticipate an individual’s response to treatment, optimize dosing, and minimize the risk of adverse effects.

 The core principle is that your genetic makeup creates a unique “hormonal fingerprint.”
 By analyzing this fingerprint, we can predict potential challenges and advantages within your system.
-For instance, knowledge of how quickly you are genetically programmed to convert testosterone to estrogen can inform the proactive use of an inhibitor.
+For instance, knowledge of how quickly you are genetically programmed to convert testosterone to estrogen can inform the proactive use of an aromatase inhibitor.

-Similarly, understanding your inherent androgen can guide the initial dosing of testosterone therapy to better match your body’s ability to process the signal.
+Similarly, understanding your inherent androgen receptor sensitivity can guide the initial dosing of testosterone therapy to better match your body’s ability to process the signal.
 This represents a significant evolution in care, moving toward a proactive, personalized strategy.

 Key Genetic Markers in Testosterone Therapy